 Composition of Steering Committee; Appointment and Removal

 The Steering Committee shall at all times be composed of at least seven (7) and not more than thirteen (13) individuals (each individual referred to as a “SC Member”).
 At least one SC Member shall always be an employee, officer, or director of Internet2 (referred to as the “Internet2 Member”).
 The Steering Committee shall appoint a secretary of the Company (the “Secretary”).
+The Secretary shall also serve as the secretary of the Steering Committee and must be a SC Member.
 The Secretary, at the direction of the Steering Committee, shall prepare and distribute to each SC Member an agenda in advance of each meeting and shall prepare and distribute promptly to each SC Member written minutes of all meetings of the Steering Committee.
 The Secretary shall also be responsible for preparing and distributing to the SC Members any notices received by the Company or otherwise called for by this Agreement to be given by the Company.
-The Steering Committee may appoint officers of the Steering Committee (including, but not limited to, a chair, one or more vice chairs, a treasurer and an assistant secretary) upon terms and conditions the Steering Committee deems necessary and appropriate.
+The Steering Committee may appoint officers of the Steering Committee in addition to the office of secretary (including, but not limited to, a chair, and one or more vice chairs) upon terms and conditions the Steering Committee deems necessary and appropriate.

 Terms of Office.
 Any officer shall hold his or her respective office unless and until such officer is removed by the Steering Committee.